Elv1zz/ttrss_plugin-markasread/README.md

 "Mark as read" plugin for tt-rss
 ================================
-This plugin for Tiny Tiny RSS (tt-rss) adds a checkbox in the article footer to mark an article as read just like in dicontinued Google Reader.
+This plugin for Tiny Tiny RSS (tt-rss) adds a checkbox in the article footer to mark an article as read and unread just like in dicontinued Google Reader.

 Installation
 ------------

+### Using git ###
 Just checkout the code into your plugins folder like this:

 ```sh